Some women end up here looking for “let him chase you book”.

 What’s available right here, right now, often trumps the hard to get option.

-Finally, men, like all conscient human beings, want to be wanted.
+And, like all humans, they like to be wanted.

-I discussed this in the how to get a boyfriend article, but here is an example:
+From the how to get a boyfriend article, take this example:

 I wasn’t uber-excited about this date.

-And I would have definitely seen the bright side of staying at home and keep working.
+And if she had canceled I would have definitely seen the bright side of staying at home and keep working.

 How a Song Exposes the “Let Him Chase” Theory